ronnievanbuuren/HC-SensitiveDataTypes/README.md

 ```

 Notes:
+- The script keeps `Rulepack/HealthCare.xml` as a template and writes an import-ready copy to `Rulepack/Import-HCSensitiveDataTypes.xml`.
-- The script replaces placeholder GUIDs in `Rulepack/HealthCare.xml` for:
+- The script replaces placeholder GUIDs in the generated import XML for:
   - Cure Set 1 dictionary: `termen_healthcare_cure1`
   - NL ZIP + City dictionary: `Keyword_netherlands_zipcode_cities`
 - Use `-WhatIf` anytime to preview actions without changes.